scikit-rf/scikit-rf/doc/source/contributing/index.rst

 Examples and Tutorials
 ++++++++++++++++++++++

-Usage examples of sciki-rf are welcomed, especially when adding new features.
+Usage examples of scikit-rf are welcomed, especially when adding new features.
 We are using `Jupyter Notebooks <https://jupyter.org/>`_ to write the examples and the tutorials, which are located in the ``scikit-rf/docs/source/examples/`` and ``doc/source/examples`` directories.
 These notebooks are then converted into webpages with the sphinx extension called `nbsphinx <http://nbsphinx.readthedocs.io/>`_.

 The docs are automatically built and `served by readthedocs <https://scikit-rf.readthedocs.io/en/latest/>`_ when a Pull Request is accepted.
 The Python package requirements to build the docs are kept in ``scikit-rf/pyproject.toml``.